charlie-uk1/Charlie-AppStore/README.md

 # Charlie AppStore

-It works great for me, but mileage may very.
+It works great for me, but mileage may vary.

 <!-- ALL-CONTRIBUTORS-LIST:END -->